simoneniro17/TinyTroupeThesis/README.md

   - `/examples`: contains examples that show how to use the library, mainly using Jupyter notebooks (for greater readability), but also as pure Python scripts.
   - `/data`: any data used by the examples or the library.
   - `/docs`: documentation for the project.
+  - `/publications`: contains artifacts related to research publications associated with the TinyTroupe project.

 ## Using the Library